(Our personal situation and the Alaska homeless teen place)

 All these questions!
 It can be frustrating living by faith!

-About 14 years ago, my husband and I talked about knowing we would help teens at some place like a camp type of place.
+About 14 years ago, at the time, my husband and I talked about knowing we would help teens at some place like a camp type of place.
 I said it seems to have a game room and shade and rocks or benches (or both.)
-And kids can learn skills there and study Bible lessons they are interested in and maybe they can earn a way to paint a brick or something like that if their homework is done… and now 14 years later we know it’s Alaska and that it looks like it’s a homeless teen place.
+And kids can learn skills there and study Bible lessons they are interested in and maybe they can earn a way to paint a brick or something like that if their homework is done… and now 14 years later I know it’s Alaska and that it looks like it’s a homeless teen place.
+(Husband has since said he doesn’t believe about this specific calling anymore but I do and my 2 daughters do so we will wait as God teaches us more and more and opens and closes doors.)

 We tried to get involved at the different churches we’ve been over the past years but it’s only been minimal that we’ve been able to help and we know there is more we are supposed to do.